Jones3D-The-Infernal-Engine/Documentation/cog.md

 | source | 0 |
 | Param0 ...
 Param3 | 0 |

-Sent by the engine to the Thing COG script after Thing was created from the Template.
-Note, message is sent only when the engine is not in developer mode (debugMode & 0x100 [dev] == 0).
+Note, message is sent only when the engine is not in developer mode (debugMode & 0x100 [INEDITOR] == 0).

 ### Message: initialized
+Message is sent by  game engine to Thing COG script after Thing object was initialized.

 | Param   | Value |
 |----------|:-------------|
 | senderType | COG_SYM_REF_THING |